rcc-uchicago/user-guide/docs/software/apps-and-envs/gaussian.md

 sbatch water.sbatch
 ```

-## Avogadro
-Many Gaussian users prepare their `.com` files in <a href='https://avogadro.cc/' target='_blank'>Avogadro</a>, a molecule editor and visualizer.
-Avogadro is available on Midway2.
+For calculations that involve multiple steps (such as geometry optimization, single-point calculation, frequency analysis), it is recommended to generate and update <a href='https://gaussian.com/man/' target='_blank'>checkpoints</a> during individual steps (via the `%Chk` command).
+The checkpoint of the preceding steps will be loaded for the following steps (via the `%OldChk` command).
+This way, if the job crashes or is terminated due to time limit, you can resubmit the job at the suitable step to continue the calculation.
+For more details and guidelines, please refer to the <a href='https://gaussian.com/man/' target='_blank'>Gaussian documentation</a>.

-## Limitations
+## Input and output

-### GaussianView
-GaussianView is not currently available for any of the versions of Gaussian on Midway3.
+GaussianView is a graphical interface used with Gaussian.
+It aids in the creation of Gaussian input files, enables the user to run Gaussian calculations from a graphical interface without the need for using a command line instruction, and helps in the interpretation of Gaussian output.
+Users can use it to plot properties, animate vibrations, or visualize computed spectra.

 You can use GaussianView on Midway2 with:

 ```
 module load gaussian/09RevB.01
 ```

+However, GaussianView is not currently available for any of the versions of Gaussian on Midway3.

 To use GaussianView, you will need to run and X server on your computer and enable X forwarding when you log into the cluster.
 See our [X11 forwarding documentation](../../ssh/advance.md#X11-forwarding) for details.
+Otherwise, users need to open a ThinLinc session to open the GaussianView GUI.

+Other options to prepare the molecular structure used in the input files include software packages such as <a href='https://avogadro.cc/' target='_blank'>Avogadro</a>, a molecule editor and visualizer.
+Avogadro is also available on Midway2.

+Alternatively, users can use <a href='https://molview.org/' target='_blank'>MolView</a> (a web-based application), or <a href='https://www.chemcraftprog.com/' target='_blank'>ChemCraft</a> (a cross-platform application).
+After generating the molecular structure from these packages, users put the atom coordinates into  the Gaussian input file, or use another tool to assemble a proper input file.

+Gaussian output can be visualized using Avogradro, VMD or OVITO.
+Uses can check the installed versions of these software packages on Midway2 and Midway3 via the `module avail` command.

 ### GPU support
 None of the Gaussain versions currently available on Midway2 or Midway3 support GPU acceleration.